 What Types Of Treatments And Tests Can Be Done At Urgent Care?

-All of our urgent care locations have X-ray machines and laboratories on site.
+Our urgent care location has X-ray machines and laboratories on site.
 We can check for broken bones, illnesses, and internal issues right there.

 We can also treat minor cuts and lacerations with stitches or adhesive (sticky) strips to close up and cover the wound.